 Clothing: Closed-toe shoes/sneakers.
-NO flip-flops Other: Bring pencil, Agenda / Passbook
+NO flip-flops

 METAL FABRICATION & JOINING TECHNOLOGIES:

 Clothing: Long pants that cover the tops of work boots, work boots or leather shoes (NO Sneakers), cotton work shirt, safety glasses.
 NO skinny jeans, NO yoga pants, NO sweatpants, NO dresses, NO shorts, NO winter boots, NO tank tops, NO nylon fabrics